Google News Recommendations

 Are there any other solutions?
 I do like when something I write is treated as newsworthy and is presented to a larger audience in a way that helps those posts stand out, but sometimes satire blog posts end up being treated that way as well.
 This article points out some other possible solutions:

 I’m concerned about the Google News recommendations possibly disappearing.
-They do keep track of topics that I am interested in, and show me stories I am interested in.
+They do keep track of topics that I am interested in and show me stories I am interested in.
 There is another type of news or story recommendations that may be more related to Google Now.
 I’ve seen some posts from SEO by the Sea show up in these recommendations as well, with a statement that “You have read articles from this site before.”
-Will these recommendations be taken away like the “In the News” labels might be?
+Will these recommendations be taken away as the “In the News” labels might be?

-I found a patent from Google earlier this month that seems like it might be related to such Google news recommendations.
+I found a patent from Google earlier this month that seems like it might be related to such news recommendations.
 It doesn’t mention Google Now or “In the News”, but I found it interesting in how it performs a topic analysis.
 It tells us about that with these lines:

 An indexer discovers a news content item, topic analyzer identifies one or more topics to associate with the content item.
 In one embodiment, topics are identified using the Google Knowledge Graph database of topics (not shown).
 This database includes a very large collection of known topics, as well as connections between topics based on their relevance to one another.

 The Google news recommendation patent targets topics surfaced that a person might be interested in, and those topics can include geographically relevant news as well.
 It can also apply a decay function to older topics and interests that a person may have lost interest in.
 The patent is:

 Recommended news edition on a map using geo entities